Saving Abel: History

 On May 14, 2012, the band debuted "Bringing Down the Giant".
 Their third album, Bringing Down the Giant, was released on July 17, 2012.
 They went on a tour to promote their new album.

 On April 20, 2013, Saving Abel performed in Waterloo, Iowa, to raise funds for a community healing project to raise funds for the creation of Angel's Park in Evansdale, Iowa.
 The park was inspired by Elizabeth Collins and Lyric Cook.
 The girls vanished in July 2012, and were found deceased in December.
 No arrests have been made.
 The park is to serve as sanctuary to residents of the Cedar Valley, to remember their own Angels.

 On May 21, 2013, Saving Abel released information on their website regarding Cracking the Safe, which was set to be released on August 6, 2013.
 On December 26, 2013, Weeks posted on the band's Facebook that he would be leaving the band to pursue a solo career.
 Scotty Austin, frontman for Trash the Brand, was announced as Weeks' permanent replacement as lead singer.
 The same day drummer Michael McManus announced his departure from the band via Twitter.
 No reason was given, and the band did not comment on his departure.
 Steven Pulley would be announced as replacement drummer.

 On November 11, 2014, they released their latest album, Blood Stained Revolution.
 The final single off the album, "15 Minutes of Fame", was released on February 22, 2015.

 On May 17, 2016, the band announced that they would be taking part in the Make America Rock Again super tour throughout 2016.
 The tour featured other bands who had success throughout the 2000s including Trapt, Saliva, Alien Ant Farm, Crazy Town, 12 Stones, Tantric, Drowning Pool, Puddle of Mudd, P.O.D. and Fuel.

-On June 14, 2017, the band announced that Scott Wilson would be joining and replacing Eric Taylor and Blake Dixon would be replacing Steven Pulley on drums.
+On June 14, 2017, the band announced that Scott Wilson would be joining and replacing Eric Taylor.
 Also working with David Adkins at Integrity Music Management.

-On July 4, 2021, Saving Abel announced via a post to its Facebook page that Scotty Austin has, like Jared Weeks, left the band to pursue a solo career.
+On July 4, 2021, Saving Abel announced on its Facebook page that Scotty Austin had, like Jared Weeks, left the band to pursue a solo career.
 The post was signed "Jason, Scotty, Bartlett, Wilson and Steven".

+Shortly after, it was announced that Jared Weeks was returning to the band, also bringing in Dave Moraata to replace Steven Pulley on drums.
+The band released the EP, “Shade of Grace 20 Year Songs” on July 9, 2021.

+In 2023, a collaboration with the band No Resolve was released, which was a cover of “Counting Stars”, originally recorded by OneRepublic.
+That same year, Saving Abel also released two new singles, “Baptize Me” and “Fire”.

+Musical style and influences

+Saving Abel is categorized as alternative metal and hard rock.
+The band's sound is said to draw influence from punk rock, stoner rock and Southern rock.
+AllMusic describes the band's sound as "riff-heavy".
+Lyrical themes explored by the band include sexual intercourse.